TMJ Treatment Truesdale, MO

 • Arthritis: Conditions like osteoarthritis and rheumatoid arthritis can affect the TMJ, damaging cartilage and reducing its functionality.

-• Chronic Grinding or Clenching: Bruxism, the habit of grinding or clenching teeth (often linked to stress or sleep), puts strain on the jaw joint and may lead to TMD.
+• Chronic Grinding or Clenching: Known as bruxism, grinding or clenching the teeth—often due to stress or during sleep—can place significant stress on the jaw joint and lead to TMD.

 • Lifestyle Factors and Stress: Everyday stress, poor posture, or certain repetitive activities like gum chewing can contribute to tension in the jaw muscles and increase TMD risk.